eclecticiq/intelligence-center-app-qradar/docs/USER-MANUAL.md

 ![Reference table logs](/docs/assets/reference-table-logs.png)

-To Verify the data in the reference table
+User can Verify the data in the reference table.
+The reference data table app can be downloaded and installed from https://exchange.xforce.ibmcloud.com/hub/extension/074f919060a2f2dea33e365fc0c5e039.

 ![Verify the data in the reference table](/docs/assets/reference-table-verify.png)